abinit/abinit/doc/developers/new_testsuite.md

 The first is the yaml file configuration intended to all Abinit developers.
 It does not expect any Python knowledges, but only comprehension of the conventions for writing a test.
-Being fully declarative (no logic) it should be quiet easy to learn from existing examples.
+Being fully declarative (no logic) it should be quite easy to learn from existing examples.

 The second is the file *~abinit/tests/pymods/yaml_tests/conf_parser.py*.
 It contains declarations of the available constraints and parameters.
 A basic python understanding is required to modify that file.
-Comments en docstring should help grasping this file.
+Comments en docstring should help to grasp this file.

 The third is the file *~abinit/tests/pymods/yaml_tests/structures.py*.
-It defines the structures used by YAML parser when reaching a tag (starting with !) of in some cases when reaching a given pattern (__undef__ for example).
-Even if the the abstraction layer on top of _yaml_ module should help, it is better to have a good understanding of more "advanced" python concept like _inheritance_ _decorators_, _classmethod_...
+It defines the structures used by YAML parser when reaching a tag (starting with !), or in some cases when reaching a given pattern (__undef__ for example).
+Even if the abstraction layer on top of _yaml_ module should help, it is better to have a good understanding of more "advanced" python concept like _inheritance_ _decorators_, _classmethod_...

 ### Code structure

 As long as possible, it is better to include any extensions to the existing code in these three entry points to keep the system consistent.
-However this system will eventually prove to be limited in some way.
-Hence here is the general structure of the system.
+However, this system will eventually prove to be limited in some way.
+Hence, here is the general structure of the system.

 The whole system consists in three main parts:
 - *~abinit/tests/pymods/fldiff.py* is the interface between the yaml specific tools and the legacy test suite tools.
-It implement the legacy algorithm and the creation of the final report.
+It implements the legacy algorithm and the creation of the final report.
 - *~abinit/tests/pymods/data_extractor.py*,
   *~abinit/tests/pymods/yaml_tools/__init__.py* and